-Individual music lessons are available on wide range of instruments and 97 children (2020 - 106) took lessons on at least one instrument, with a total of 107 weekly instrumental lessons from 9 visiting music teachers in piano, voice, flute, oboe, clarinet, saxophone, trumpet, violin, guitar and drums.
-In support of this the SCA run an instrument loan scheme which hires instruments at low cost to children starting out on lessons; 16 instruments are available through the scheme including woodwind, brass and strings; A large majority of the instrumental lessons were able to continue remotely during the Lent Term.
+Individual music lessons are available on wide range of instruments and 93 children (2021 - 97) took lessons on at least one instrument, with a total of 103 weekly instrumental lessons from 9 visiting music teachers in piano, voice, flute, oboe, clarinet, saxophone, trumpet, violin, guitar and drums.
+In support of this the SCA run an instrument loan scheme which hires instruments at low cost to children starting out on lessons: 16 instruments are available through the scheme including woodwind, brass and strings.